Fitzgerald Toussaint

-Early years
+Early life

 Toussaint grew up in Youngstown, Ohio, to a Haitian father and to an African American mother.
 He graduated from Liberty High School, where as a senior in 2009, he rushed for 2,229 yards (10.4 per carry) and 28 touchdowns and was named Ohio's co-offensive player of the year in Division III.
 Toussaint committed to the University of Michigan after his senior year.
 After committing to Michigan, Toussaint donned the scarlet uniform of the Ohio high school all-star team for the annual Big 33 Football Classic against the Pennsylvania high school all-star team.

 Toussaint was also on the school's track & field team, where he competed as a sprinter.
 At the 2007 OHSAA Regional Track and Field Championships, he won the 100 meters by running a personal-best time of 10.74 seconds.
 He also won the 60 meters at the 2009 Kent State HS Open, recording a career-best time of 6.89 seconds.

 On September 23, 2022, Toussaint was inducted into the Liberty High School Hall of Fame.